Philosophy Education in Turku

 One of the first chairs at the Faculty of Arts was the Chair of Philosophy.
 The first holder of the Chair was Eino Kaila, who was famous for his studies of logic, the philosophy of science and the theory of knowledge.
 Kaila acted as professor until 1930.
 He was succeeded by J.E.
 Salomaa, who held the chair from 1931 to 1958, and later by Sven Krohn who was professor between 1960 and 1967.

 In 1968 the Chair of Philosophy became the Chair of Theoretical Philosophy and Krohn continued to be its holder until 1970.
 Between 1972 and 1999 the Professor of the Theoretical Philosophy was Risto Hilpinen.
-During Hilpinen's time the emphasis, both in research and teaching, was on systematic philosophy that covered the applications of philosophical logic, epistemology, the theory of norms, the philosophy of science, ontology and the philosophy of mind, among others.
+During Hilpinen's time the emphasis, both in research and teaching, was on systematic philosophy.
+Subsequently, research in theoretical philosophy at UTU has had strengths in the study of early modern philosophy and of philosophy of mind under professors Olli Koistinen (2002–2023) and Valtteri Arstila (2023–).

 The Chair of Practical Philosophy was established in 1965.
 The first holder of the Chair was Juho (Jussi) Tenkku who held it until 1973.
 During his time the teaching and research of practical philosophy concentrated mainly on the study of classical works of moral and social philosophy.
 The professorship of practical philosophy was moved from the Faculty of Arts to the Faculty of Social Sciences in 1967 but the Chair of Theoretical Philosophy remained in the Faculty of Arts until 1995.